Reptile (film): Plot

-Evidence points to police officer Wally Finn being behind White Fish, as he also heads a private security company called Active Duty Consulting that uses the same post office box as White Fish.
+Evidence points to police officer Wally Finn being behind White Fish, as his private security company (Active Duty Consulting) uses the same post office box as White Fish.
 Will shows up at Eli's house demanding the flash drive back.
 Another person shows up.
-Tom later arrives at Eli's house and finds him missing with his kitchen scrubbed clean and an empty bleach bottle left behind.
+Tom later arrives at Eli's house and finds him missing, his kitchen scrubbed clean and an empty bleach bottle left behind.

 Tom attends the birthday party for Captain Robert Allen, his superior officer and Judy's uncle.
 He attempts to inform Allen of Wally's role in Summer's murder and the money laundering scheme, but is interrupted.
 Later at the party, Tom discovers a Chrysler Imperial in Allen's garage with a new paint job.
-Allen finds Tom and tells him to let the matter go.
+Allen finds Tom in the garage and tells him to let the matter go.

-Fearing for his safety, Tom comes home with Judy, explains what he knows to her, and tells her they must leave that night.
-Allen calls and tells Tom to come over the next day, where he will explain the matter.
+On their way home from the party, Tom tells Judy what he knows and, fearing for their safety, says they must leave that night.
+Allen calls and asks Tom to come over the next morning, where he will explain the matter.
 Tom agrees.
-He gives the flash drive to police chief Marty Graeber, and the two go together to Allen's house.
-Marty excuses himself to go to the bathroom, and Allen pleads with Tom to leave to save his life, before going upstairs, where Wally fatally shoots him.
+That night, he meets police chief Marty Graeber in an empty parking lot, hands over the drive, and they review its content.
+The next morning, the two go to Allen's house in separate cars.
+Marty excuses himself to go to the bathroom as Allen pleads with Tom to leave to save Tom's life before heading upstairs, where Wally fatally shoots him.
 Tom confronts Marty, who is in on the scheme, in the bathroom.
-Marty reaches for his gun but Tom shoots and kills him.
-He then shoots Wally and subdues him.
+Marty reaches for his gun, but Tom shoots and kills him.
+He then has a shootout with Wally and subdues him.

 The FBI arrests Will as he is golfing.